hexagontk/hexagon/site/content/contribute.md

     gwnd release && \
     git flow release finish -Fp '$version'

-git-extras + git-flow + hub + huboard + bintray
+Tools used: git-extras + git-flow + hub + huboard + bintray

 Contribute
 ==========

 * The code should be formatted accordingly to the `codeStyleSettings.xml` file.
   For code and file names, etc. Use either camel case or snake case (if possible) avoid `-` in file names, etc.

 * For a Pull Request to be accepted:
   * It has to pass all existing tests.